MadeleineGriggs/Word-Game/README.md

 ### Fonts Used
 - Font Family: 'VT323', monospace.
 Used for PokeDex text.
 - Font Family: 'Roboto', sans-serif.
 Used for game container text.
 - Note: The title 'Guess That Pokemon!' is an image, since I could not find a web font that looked similar to the pokemon logo.
-You can find the font generator I used to creat the image here: [Pokemon Font Generator](https://fontmeme.com/pokemon-font/)
+You can find the font generator I used to create the image here: [Pokemon Font Generator](https://fontmeme.com/pokemon-font/)

 ### Images Used
 - I found the images for the pokemon off the site Bulbapedia, a fan made wikipedia style site, found here: [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page)